Loveys History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The origins of the name Loveys are with the Anglo-Saxon tribes of Britain.
 The name is derived from an Old English personal name Lufu which affectionately referred to Love.
 In this case, the name was a "personal name and pet name [Middle English love, luf(e), Old English lufu, from, love].
 Lufu was an A.-Saxon fem. name."
-CITATION[CLOSE]

 The surname Loveys was adopted in England after the Norman Conquest of 1066.
 After the Norman Conquest, the Old English naming system gradually dissolved.
 Old English names became less common and were replaced by popular continental European names.
 The earliest surnames in England were found shortly after the Norman Conquest and are of Norman French rather than native English origins.